01786 455 200

 A common concern for those new to induction is that the glass won’t be strong enough to withstand the tough treatment meted out in a commercial kitchen environment.
 The glass on a domestic grade induction unit would generally be 4mm thick, while most commercial induction hobs will be 6mm.
 The thicker glass is a must for a busy kitchen as it is built to withstand tough treatment.
 For an indication of the strength of Falcon’s induction glass, please watch the drop test video on the right hand side.

-Induction heat zones range from 2kW to 5kW in power, with the higher the rating meaning faster heat up times.
-For example, when comparing our own induction, the 5kW heat zone is significantly faster than the 3.5kW or 3kW equivalents at bringing water to the boil (see Falcon - Leading the Way in Induction for full results).
+Induction heat zones generally range from 1kW to 5kW in power, with the higher the rating resulting in faster heat up times.
+For example, when comparing our own induction, the 5kW heat zone is significantly faster than the 1.5kW equivalents at bringing water to the boil.

 Heat zone size